 Relation of the Voyage to Japan of the Association of Friends of the Cernuschi Museum from 12 to 23 May 2019 by Hélène Lassalle

 Kanazawa was the stronghold of the Maeda clan.
-At the foot of their castle lies Kenraku-en, one of the three most beautiful gardens in Japan.
-11 ha landscape park of the Edo era dating from 1620, it was rebuilt in 1774, following a fire: artificial hills, waterfalls, lakes, streams, bordered with azaleas and irises, a famous stone lantern in Koto easel shape (zither), a tea pavilion of the XVIIe s., and the oldest fountain in Japan that gushes out of water.
+At the foot of their castle lies the Kenraku-en, one of the three most beautiful gardens in Japan.
+Landscaped park of 11 ha from the Edo period dating from 1620, it was rebuilt in 1774, following a fire: artificial hills, waterfalls, lakes, streams, bordered by azaleas and irises, a famous stone lantern in easel shape of Koto (zither), a XNUMXth century tea pavilione s., and the oldest fountain in Japan that gushes out of water.

 The XXI Museume century is the work of the architects who built the Louvre-Lens, the SANAA Agency (Kazyyo Sejima and Riyue Konishiga), Pritzker Prize.
-It features renowned international artists Oliafur Eliasson, James Turrel, Anish Kapoor and Jan Fabre.
-A temporary exhibition interested the group: Oscar Iowa, who will exhibit in Paris from September 17 2019 at the Cultural Center of Japan in Paris.
+It features renowned international artists, Oliafur Eliasson, James Turrel, Anish Kapoor, Jan Fabre.
+A temporary exhibition interested the group: Oscar Iowa, which will exhibit in Paris from September 17, 2019 at the Center Culturel du Japon in Paris.

-The old neighborhoods, well preserved, recall the prints of the Edo period: Samurai district and the beautiful home of the family Nomura or the old district of Geishas.
+The old quarters, well preserved, recall prints from the Edo period: the Samurai quarter and the beautiful family home Nomura or the old district of Geishas.

-Along the Sea of Japan, the east coast of the peninsula of Noto, is very hilly.
-Going to Wajima and its morning market, we take the express way Chirihama Nagisa, a track of 8km that stretches at the foot of the cliffs, right on the sand, at the edge of the sea.
+Along the Sea of Japan, the east coast of the Noto peninsula is very rugged.
+Going to Wajima and its morning market, we take the expressway Chirihama Nagisa, a track of 8km that stretches at the foot of the cliffs, right on the sand, at the edge of the sea.

-The zen temple Zuiryū-ji was built in 1613 by Maeda Toshinaga, then enlarged by Maeda Toshitsune for the rest of the soul of his brother.
-National treasure but little known, it has all the characteristics of Zen architecture of the Kamakura era when the elites adopted this type of Buddhism.
-All in wood, without decoration, its double roof shingles has angles rolled up to the Chinese.
-The set has the shape of a human body.
+The Zuiryū-ji Zen temple was built in 1613 by Maeda Toshinaga, then enlarged by Maeda Toshitsune for the rest of her brother's soul.
+National treasure but little known, it presents all the characteristics of the Zen architecture of the Kamakura period when the elites adopted this type of Buddhism.
+All in wood, without decoration, its double shingled roof presents angles turned up in Chinese style.
+The whole has the shape of a human body.
 The sanctuary is the head, the portico is the sex, the two side buildings (whose zonden, dedicated to meditation) are the arms, the two constructions of the first court, the legs.
 This plan evokes the power of the Buddha.